Healthy Homes Assessment Grenada Village

 Draught Stopping Grenada Village

-If you are able to feel external air entering or an unobstructed draught coming from a hole or gap and you can feel it, it is probably a gap or hole which requirements sealing in the way you can.
-Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that allow air to enter or exit within your house need seals.
-For example, if the open fireplace isn’t used it may cause draughts and must be sealed off.
-Landlords and property managers are accountable for ensuring that such draughts are squelched as much as possible.
+If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap and you can feel it, it is probably a gap or crack that requirements sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out within the house require the sealing.
+In the case of an open fireplace is not in use, it can cause draughts and should be sealed from.
+Property managers and landlords are responsible for making sure that such draughts are squelched as much as possible.

-There is no require to block off gaps or holes in the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building when the house is heated and cools so that they are able to be closed and opened instead of instead of being stuck.
-We will test the windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps in the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the building when the home heats and cools, to allow them to be closed and opened rather than sticking.
+We will inspect every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections